Friday, December 21, 2012

 As I mentioned before you will need to heat his hands up to get the fingers flexible enough to slip the sword in.
 The pommel is glued on and while some may be removable you could easily loose the small nub if you try to remove it.
 Additonal accessories such as rupees, bombs, and heart pieces can be found with the Phantom Hourglass gashapon or the Windwalker pvc figures.
 These are pretty much to scale with Link and look neat.

 What's the verdict?
 If you're a Legend of Zelda fan then this is the best Link available.
 It's the 'available' part that's a pain however.
 He was pre-orderable at Ami-Ami and Hobby Link Japan but is out of stock.
-You can get him on Ebay and on Amazon at a premium.
+You can get him on Ebay (all eBay links are eBayPartnerNetwork affiliate links that help me out!) and on Amazon at a premium.
 He's pretty scaled to your normal 6" action figures and can help fill out your video game figure collection.

 1 comment: